Skip to page content

 Commercial Opportunities

-- Increased specificity compared to current pharmacologic approaches with reduced side effects on surrounding tissue
+• Increased specificity and reduced side effects on surrounding tissue

 Development Status